 A study out of Germany shows that early detection of hearing impairment is possible by listening to a baby's cry.
 To me, the sound is simply winded passing membranes.
 "Expert listeners" can detect hearing impairment and its severity through melody perceived sound, and rhythm of the cry."
 Moller, et. al, (1999).
 Speech and Communication. vol. 28(3), 175-193.

 The relationship of breathing to hearing loss has always intrigued me.
 I have worn hearing aids for nearly 40 years.
 Lately, I have noticed that at the end of the day when I am very tired, my hearing is not as good.

 I do not wear glasses or contacts but my eyesight as well is not as good as earlier in the day.
-Yet on an easy un-stressful day neither hearing or eye sight is effected as much.
+Yet on an easy non-stressful day neither hearing or eyesight is affected as much.
 This may also coincide with a fullness in my ears (probably allergies) but sometimes not.